 To learn more about fees associated with your gift, request a consultation with our international grantmaking team.

 Yes.
-In a country where relationships and face-to-face partnerships are key to success, Give2Asia’s 17-year history and in-country staff can help you engage in long-term program building and community partnerships.
+In a country where relationships and face-to-face partnerships are key to success, Give2Asia’s long history and in-country staff can help you engage in long-term program building and community partnerships.
 We were one of the first charitable organizations to officially register a China Representative Office when the ONGO law took effect in 2017, and as such partnership with Give2Asia is one of the simplest and most impactful ways of donating to organizations in China.